thoughtbot/ruby-science/book/principles/law_of_demeter.md

-The above `discounted_plan_price` method no longer has multiple dots on one line, but it still violates the Law of Demeter, because `plan` isn't a parameter, instantiated object, or direct subcomponent.
+The above `discounted_plan_price` method no longer has multiple dots on one line, but it still violates the Law of Demeter, because `plan` isn't a parameter, instantiated object or direct subcomponent.

 ## The Spirit of the Law

-Although the letter of the Law of Demeter is rigid, the message is broader.
-The goal is to avoid over-entangling a method with another object's dependencies.
+Although the letter of the Law of Demeter is rigid, its message is broader.
+The fundamental goal is to avoid over-entangling a method with another object's dependencies.

-This means that fixing a violation shouldn't be your objective; removing the problem that caused the violation is a better idea.
+This means that fixing a violation shouldn't be your objective; removing the problem that _caused_ the violation is a better idea.
 Here are a few tips to avoid misguided fixes to Law of Demeter violations:

-* Many delegate methods to the same object are an indicator that your object graph may not accurately reflect the real world relationships they represent.
+* Many delegate methods to the same object are an indicator that your object graph may not accurately reflect the real-world relationships they represent.
 * Delegate methods with prefixes (`Post#author_name`) are fine, but it's worth a check to see if you can remove the prefix.
 If not, make sure you didn't actually want a reference to the prefix object (`Post#author`).